The American Composers Alliance

 **Please send all mail/return all ACA rental scores to the above address**

-To inquire with licensing or research questions: info at composers dot com
+To inquire with licensing or research questions, or concert calendar listing of ACA music: info -at- composers -dot- com

 Ross Bauer, composer, founder and former director of Empyrean Ensemble, a professional new music ensemble in residence at the University of California.
 Taught at Brandeis and Stanford Universities, and has been a professor of theory and composition at UC Davis since 1988.

 Robert Carl - Composition Department Chair at the Hartt School of Music, University of Hartford; Writer Fanfare Magazine; Former Co-Director of the Extension Works New Music Ensemble in Boston; Performer, keyboards and shakuhachi.

 Fred Cohen earned composition degrees from UCSC (undergraduate) and Cornell University (graduate).
 He is the Director of the School of Music and Dance at San José State University.

 David Froom, composer, has taught at the University of Utah, the Peabody Conservatory, and, since 1989, St. Mary's College of Maryland, where he is professor and chair of the music department.
 He has been honored by, among many others, the Guggenheim, Fromm, Koussevitzky foundations and the American Academy of Arts and Letters.